Now with the Manuscript Addition to the

 (James Wierzbicki, St. Louis Post-Dispatch, September 13, 1992).

-And of whom quite in this sense decades before Oswald Spengler had written with regard to the possibility of a definition of the soul respectfully comparatively “It would be easier to break up a theme of Beethoven with dissecting-knife or acid …”
+Or as Oswald Spengler wrote respectfully comparatively with regard to the possibility of a definition of the soul “It would be easier to break up a theme of Beethoven with dissecting-knife or acid …” (Der Untergang des Abendlandes I , 300).

 And for one of the most moving moments in the life of just this immortal then